When you open Excel for the first time, the Excel Start Screen will

 To change the worksheet color

-You can change a worksheet's color to help organize your worksheets and make your workbook easier to navigate.
+You can change a worksheet's color to help organize your

 1. Right-click the desired worksheet, and hover the mouse over Tab Color.
 The Color menu will appear.

 2. Select the desired color.
-A live preview of the new worksheet color will appear as you hover the mouse over different options.
-In our example, we'll choose Red.
+A live preview of the new worksheet color will appear as you

-The worksheet color is considerably less noticeable when the worksheet is selected.
-Select another worksheet to see how the color will appear when the worksheet is not selected.
+the worksheet is selected.
+Select another worksheet to see how the color

 Challenge!